 All students must be aware before beginning the capstone process that it is their responsibility to make sure that they follow all of the steps required by the MAPW Program and the University.

-Prerequisite: Completion of 27 credit hours in the MAPW program and at least 4 courses in the concentration; approval of capstone project.
+Completion of 27 credit hours in the MAPW program and at least four courses in the concentration; approval of capstone committee.